Brian Wayne Wells

 Another person that very early saw a niche in this metal wheel market that he might fill was John A. Stillwell of Quincy, Illinois.
 Born in Hannibal, Missouri (1860 pop.
 6,505) in 1861, John Stillwell was a man who was looking for an opportunity.
 He had charisma and was a natural-born salesman.
 He made friends easily and had a way of instilling trust in everyone that came in contact with him.
 At the age of nineteen (19) years, he was employed as a salesman traveling throughout the Midwest on behalf of a retail merchant distributing company.

 During his travels around the Midwest, John Stillwell had met and formed close associations with a group of individuals that were attracted by John’s drive and ambitions to start a money-making concern.
 These men believed that John Stillwell was a young man destined to do well in the business world and they wished to “hitch their cart to his rising star.”
 John was not content working for another person.
-He had a dream of starting his own business concern and he had an idea.
+He had a dream of starting his own business concern and he had an idea as to how that might be achieved.

 John Stillwell believed that the rising industrialization in the United States and the resulting mechanization of agriculture in the nation was creating a huge opportunity for the manufacture of wheels for threshers, horse-drawn mowers, hay rakes, sulky plows, cultivators and all sorts of modern farm implements.
 The rising popularity of steam engines, John knew, would also increase the demand for steel wheels.
 This was not even to mention all the non-farm uses of steel wheels that were creating further demand.

 John Stillwell knew there was a problem with all-metal wheels.
 The wheels were composed of various metal parts and these parts were made from different types of metal.
 Hubs of the all-metal wheels tended to be made of cast iron, while the spokes and outer rim of the wheel tended to be made of pressed steel.
 John Stillwell knew that the best and strongest method by which two metal pieces could be attached to each other would be to “weld” the two pieces together.
-However, two types of metal have two different melting points.
+However, two different types of metal have two different melting points.
 Accordingly, the steel spokes of the all-metal wheel could not be “forge” welded to the cast iron hubs.
-Thus, the steel spokes on all-metal wheels were “pressed” into holes on the cast iron hub and then riveted to the outer metal “tire” or rim of the steel wheel.
+Thus, the traditional method of combining steel spokes of all-metal wheels with the cast iron hub was to drill holes in the cast iron hub and then “pressing” the spokes into the holes on the cast iron hub.
+Then holes would be drilled into the steel “tire” or rim around the outside of the wheel.
+The spokes would then protrude through the holes of the outer steel tire and each spoke would be

 However, John Stillwell had become acquainted with a new type of “electric welding” which had been developed by Elihu Thomson, an engineer for the Edison Labs in Menlo Park, New Jersey.
 Elihu Thomson, later became a partner of Thomas Edison at the same Laboratory.